 Apple Watch is more than a cool gadget that tells time.
 It has many health-oriented capabilities as well.
 At the recent event, Apple COO Jeff Williams said, “Fitness is at the core of Apple Watch.”
 Therefore, it does not take a rocket scientist to figure out that the Apple Watch is very much a health product.

 Apple Inc. is an ingenious company that stays significantly ahead of its competitors.
-While every electronic company is still innovating in mobile space, Apple has taken a step in a different direction.
+While every electronic company is still innovating in the mobile space, Apple has taken a different direction.
 They have started focusing on wearables as they believe the easy accessibility of technology is the future.
-Apple Watch Series 4 is an incredible piece of hardware with a multitude of sensors embedded into a tiny little structure.
-The Series 4 has advanced sensors which constantly monitor the bodily activities and provide necessary insights to the user in real-time.
+Apple Watch Series 4 is an incredible piece of hardware with many sensors embedded into a tiny little structure.
+The Series 4 has advanced sensors which constantly monitor bodily activities and provide necessary insights to the user in real-time.

-While there are many experimental projects Apple runs behind the closed doors, some of these are laid off in the process of development.
+While there are many experimental projects Apple runs behind closed doors, some of these are laid off in development.
 However, Apple Watch did see the light of the day finally, and it has come into existence.
 Let’s find out how all of that happened over the years.

 The Story behind the Apple Smart Watches

 When the first personal computer hit the market for the first time in the 1980s, it was a device without a purpose.
 Everyone wrote off computers as unproductive and useless.
 PCs didn’t do much other than calculating basic sums and writing notes on the WordPad.
 No one wanted an expensive box with functions as basic as a calculator.
 There was no peripheral device like printers to make use of typed notes on computers.